samboy/MaraDNS/tools/ej/README.md

 LI: Bulleted list item.
 Please minimize tag use in bulleted lists,
     using only B and I tags.

+OL: Rendered as a bulleted list with ej2txt.
+Should not be used
+    with ej2man.

 PRE: Unformatted text follows; this tag is terminated by /PRE
      Note that HTML tags are shown as is in PRE blocks; unlike HTML,